Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Introduction

 \section{Introduction}

 Over recent decades, experimental and modelling efforts have focused on representing the frictional behaviour of faults to deepen our understanding of seismogenesis and the seismic cycle.
-Laboratory tests on rock, clay, and granular fault gouges have motivated the development of rate-and-state friction laws \cite{dieterich1979modeling, ruina1983slip, marone1998effect,saffer2003comparison}, which aim to describe key features of earthquake nucleation and occurrence.
-Originally developed to phenomenologically capture the frictional and healing behaviour observed in laboratory tests \cite{dieterich1979modeling}, these friction laws have been instrumental in linking experimental data with the mechanics of earthquakes and faulting \cite<e.g.,>{scholz2019mechanics}.
-Rate-and-state frictional parameters are generally obtained through fitting the friction law to curves obtained from velocity stepping or slide-hold-slide friction experiments \cite{marone1998effect,saffer2003comparison}.
-The corresponding rate-and-state friction laws are conventionally adopted to model the mechanics of earthquakes and faulting, offering a robust explanation for numerous laboratory observations \cite{gu1984slip,gu1991}.
-Combined with continuum elasticity of the surrounding rock mass, these laws have also been applied to simulate natural and induced fault behaviours such as earthquake nucleation \cite<e.g.,>{lapusta_rice_2000,scholz2019mechanics}, aftershock sequences \cite{95GL03076,chenlapusta2009}, and postseismic or interseismic fault creep and healing \cite{marone1998effect,hetland2010}.
+Laboratory tests on rock, clay, and granular fault gouges have motivated the development of rate-and-state friction laws \citep{dieterich1979modeling, ruina1983slip, marone1998effect,saffer2003comparison}, which aim to describe key features of earthquake nucleation and occurrence.
+Originally developed to phenomenologically capture the frictional and healing behaviour observed in laboratory tests \citep{dieterich1979modeling}, these friction laws have been instrumental in linking experimental data with the mechanics of earthquakes and faulting \citep[e.g.,][]{scholz2019mechanics}.
+Rate-and-state frictional parameters are generally obtained through fitting the friction law to curves obtained from velocity stepping or slide-hold-slide friction experiments \citep{marone1998effect,saffer2003comparison}.
+The corresponding rate-and-state friction laws are conventionally adopted to model the mechanics of earthquakes and faulting, offering a robust explanation for numerous laboratory observations \citep{gu1984slip,gu1991}.
+Combined with continuum elasticity of the surrounding rock mass, these laws have also been applied to simulate natural and induced fault behaviours such as earthquake nucleation \citep{lapusta_rice_2000,scholz2019mechanics}, aftershock sequences \citep{segall_rice,95GL03076,chenlapusta2009}, postseismic or interseismic fault creep and healing \citep{marone1998effect,hetland2010}.